dotnet/csharpstandard/standard/classes.md

 > class B {...}
 >
 > class Incompat<S,T>
->     where S: A, T
+>     where S : A, T
->     where T: B // Error, incompatible class-type constraints
+>     where T : B // Error, incompatible class-type constraints
 > {
 >     ...
 > }
 >
 > class StructWithClass<S,T,U>
->     where S: struct, T
+>     where S : struct, T
->     where T: U
+>     where T : U
->     where U: A // Error, A incompatible with struct
+>     where U : A // Error, A incompatible with struct
 > {
 >     ...
 > }